What is the best way to set up a Mac Mini music server?

 How difficult is it to upgrade the power supply in a Mac Mini?

 For 2009 and older Mac Minis the upgrade is plug-and-play requiring no tools of any kind.

 For 2010-2014 Mac Minis, if you have the tools and skills to change the hard drive, you also have the tools and skills to install one of our plug-and-play power supply upgrade kits.
-Tools for doing drive upgrades are available from may sources including Other World Computing.

 The new late 2014 Mac Minis are another story: Apple used three T6 Tamper Resistant Torx screws to hold on the internal metal bottom plate.
 Currently, we've not seen any place to purchase a T6 Tamper Resistant Torx wrench aside from buying a very expensive professional set.
 Thank you Apple : P